Snow Removal - Frequently Asked Questions

 Under City By-Law 8544, the owners and/or tenants are required to remove snow or ice in front of their property within 12 hours; owners or tenants of commercial properties have 4 hours following the snowfall or formation of ice.
 Clear sidewalks are essential for many citizens especially those with disabilities, people who enjoy walking as a form of exercise and children who walk to and from school.
 Snow covered sidewalks increase the likelihood of slip and fall accidents.

-11. What if I am unable to clear the snow from my sidewalk or driveway because of age or disability?
+11. What if I am unable to clear the snow from my sidewalk because of age or disability?

 Unfortunately, snow removal services are not available from the City.
 The City does coordinate the Snow Angels program for seniors and persons with disabilities.
 The program matches volunteers from the community with people requiring this service.
 Currently, the requests for service far exceed the number of volunteers, so you may also want to contact local community group to lend a hand.
 Snow Angels can be reached by calling 311.